Skip to content

 Bottom line

 NFL weather betting is mostly about wind.
 Sustained wind over 20 mph compresses totals dramatically; cold and light rain matter less; snow at kickoff is a strong under signal.
 Track forecasts hourly on game day, watch for line movement that confirms or contradicts the forecast, and stack weather edges with situational ones (divisional games, primetime) for compound advantage.
+Build the overlay in the Builder, validate it in the Workshop, and ship the tuned model to the Marketplace.

 Bet responsibly — set limits, never chase losses.